overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

 your project.
 Below are guidelines for data management:

 - **File Format**: We support multiple delimiters, but Comma-Separated Values (CSV) are the recommended format for tabular data input.
-- **Headers**: Include headers in your CSV files to ensure clear column identification.
-These headers will directly map to your Elasticsearch index field names.
+- **Headers**: Include appropriate headers in your CSV files (more details below).
+These headers will directly map to your Elasticsearch and GraphQL field names.
-- **Data Privacy**: When working with sensitive data, add your data files to `.gitignore` before committing to GitHub to prevent accidental exposure.
+- **Data Privacy**: If needed, to prevent accidental exposure of sensitive data, add your data files to `.gitignore` before committing to GitHub .
 - **Data Size**: There are no strict size limitations beyond the resource constraints of Docker and Elasticsearch.
 For development and testing, we recommend using a representative sample of approximately 500 records.

-  > **For phase 1 your CSV file(s) will represent the structure of the data table(s).**

 ### Implementation

-1. Collect your tabular datasets in CSV format
+1. Collect your data in CSV format.
+For phase 1, each CSV file will become a separate data table on your exploration page(s).
+The structure of each CSV directly determines the columns and fields available for search and display in the user interface.

+   > **Note:** Overture is made to handle both flat and hierarchical data structures.
+If you have hierarchical (or nested) data (e.g., a patient record with multiple associated tests, or a sample with multiple sequencing results), this will be defined in phase 2.
+For phase 1, focus on creating flat representations of how you want your data to appear in the search UI.

 2. Place CSV files in the `data` folder
 3. Ensure each CSV file:
    - Has clear, descriptive headers